Mefu Shrine

-Mefu Jinja (売布神社 Mefu-jinja) is a Shinto shrine in Takarazuka, Hyōgo, Japan.
+Mefu Jinja (売布神社, Mefu-jinja) is a Shinto shrine in Takarazuka, Hyōgo, Japan established in 610, covering an area of 13,000m2.
+The shrine is dedicated to the Shinto gods of food, clothing, wealth and marriage.

 History

-It is one of the shrines in the Engishiki, which was written in 8th century, and the official history of the shrine says that it was founded in 610.
+It is one of the shrines mentioned in the Engishiki, which was written in 8th century, and the official history of the shrine says that it was founded in 610.